syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 }
 ```

 Grid columns can be defined using the **GridColumn** component.
-We are going to create columns using the following code.
+Create columns using the following code.
 Let us see the properties used and their usage.

 * **Field** property specifies the column name of the Book table to display in the grid column.
 * **IsPrimaryKey** property specifies that the given column is a primary key column.
 Here, Id column is a primary key column.